ENM185/hci-project/docs/source/proposal.rst

 ******************

 1. Tiered Point System
 	A tiered, points system for participation to keep students engaged during class.
-The program would give students many options to contribute to the class and reward the students who do all or some of the options.
+The program would afford students with many options to contribute to the class and reward the students who do all or some of the options.
 The goal of the program is to incentivize in-class participation through a variety of human-computer solutions that block distractions, keep students involved and encourage challenges.
 The points can be treated similarly to earned sky miles, where 100 points = 1 extra point on an exam or can be used to drop a quiz.
 Certain signifiers for this may include a point total for each student at the top of their screen, and attractive animations as they score more points, in order to further afford them an incentive to participate and stay focused.

 	+---------------------------------+------------+
 	| Action                          | Points     |